vyas-lab/vyas-lab.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Vyas completed her doctoral degree in chemical engineering from the National University of Singapore in 2016 and her undergraduate degree from IIT Varanasi in 2009.
-She has three years of post-undergraduate industrial experience, working in process design and development at Engineers India Limited.
-She has an interdisciplinary background with research experience in chemical engineering and computer vision.
-Her postdoctoral work is in computer vision at the University of Central Florida (2018-2022) and focused on effective representation learning through deep learning.
-Her long-term vision is to utilize her expertise in machine learning and bring the benefits of AI to experimental research.
+Dr. Shruti Vyas is an interdisciplinary researcher whose work brings together chemical engineering, computer vision, and artificial intelligence to address challenges in sustainability, energy, and industrial diagnostics.
+She earned her Ph.D. in Chemical and Biomolecular Engineering from the National University of Singapore and her B.Tech. from IIT (BHU) Varanasi, and also spent three years in industry as a process design engineer before moving into academic research.

+Her postdoctoral work at the University of Central Florida focused on representation learning and visual understanding using deep learning, laying the foundation for her current research.
+At UCF, she leads a group developing intelligent, data-driven methods for applications such as molecular property prediction, photovoltaic defect detection and recycling, geolocalization, and industrial hazard identification.

+Guided by the vision of bringing the benefits of AI into experimental science, Dr. Vyas aims to accelerate discovery and create innovative solutions with meaningful real-world impact.